Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Privacy analysis of bootstrap resampling

-Although numerical algorithms can be used to evaluate the {privacy guarantee of the} composition, the calculation is often burdensome \citep{zheng2020sharp}.
+Although Proposition \ref{prop:numerical-composition} can be used to evaluate the privacy guarantee of composition, the iterative calculation is often burdensome for a large number of compositions \citep{zheng2020sharp}.
 We prove an asymptotic result to understand the behavior as the number of compositions goes to infinity.
-Note that for simplicity, we assume the initial mechanism satisfies GDP, but it may be possible to extend our result to mechanisms satisfying $f$-DP for other tradeoff functions $f$.
+For simplicity, we assume the initial mechanism satisfies GDP, but it may be possible to extend our result to mechanisms satisfying $f$-DP for other tradeoff functions $f$.
+While Theorem \ref{thm:boot_comp} assumes that the base mechanism is GDP, it need not be the Gaussian mechanism.
+For example, \citet{gopi2022private} showed that the exponential mechanism satisfies GDP for many convex empirical risk minimization problems.